HMelesi/needy-new/README.md

 # Keeper

-Welcome to Keeper, a goal-keeping productivity gameification app for iOS and Android.
+Welcome to Keeper, a gamified goal-keeping productivity app for iOS and Android.
 This final project on our coding bootcamp was born from the loss of routine, habits and normalcy during this Covid 19 pandemic.
-Maintain your goals and habits so you can keep your pet healthy enough to play!
+Users can create overall goals, with associated habits to stick to in order to complete their goals.
+Each goal has a personalised pet, which the user must keep healthy by sticking to their goals and maintaining their habits!
+When the pet is healthy enough, the user can play a game to earn rewards.

 ## Getting Started